1987 Aegean crisis: Miscommunication

-Crisis peaked
+Crisis peak

 Tensions peaked following strong statements from both prime ministers.
-Papandreou ordered to sink any ship if it was found in Greek waters.
-In similar tone, Turkish Prime Minister Turgut Özal said that Turkey would respond if Greece interferes with its vessels, and cautioned to wait for any Greek initiative.
-With Özal abroad for heart surgery and no direct communication channel in place, hard-liners in Ankara drove Turkey's overreaction, undermining Özal's efforts to ease the strained relations.
-On 26 March, the Turkish Council of Ministers, while Özal still in the U.S., scheduled the survey vessel, RV MTA Sismik 1, to go the disputed waters with the escort of another two Turkish warships.
-In the meantime, the Greek government ordered the mobilization of its naval vessels and personnel, and by March 27, a significant deployment of ships had been observed in areas deemed strategically important in the event of armed conflict.
-As the situation escalated, the U.S. (particularly Robert V. Keeley, U.S. ambassador in Athens) and Britain's Lord Carrington, the Secretary General of NATO, urged Greece and Turkey to avoid the use of force and offered to act as mediators.
+Papandreou ordered the armed forces to sink any Turkish ship if it was found in Greek territorial waters.
+In a similar tone, Özal said that Turkey would respond if Greece interfered with its vessels.
+He also added that he was waiting for any Greek initiative. Özal was abroad for heart surgery in Texas, United States, and there was no direct communication channel in place.
+As a result, hard-liners in Ankara drove Turkey's reaction, undermining Özal's efforts to ease the strained relations.
+On 26 March, the Turkish Council of Ministers scheduled the survey vessel RV MTA Sismik 1 to go to disputed waters around the Greek islands of Lemnos, Samothrace, and Lesbos.
+RV MTA Sismik 1 would be escorted by two Turkish warships. Özal was unaware of this decision as he was on a flight from the United States to London.
+In the meantime, the Greek government ordered the mobilization of its naval vessels and personnel, and by 27 March, a significant deployment of ships had been made in strategically important areas.
+As the situation escalated, the US (particularly Robert V. Keeley, US ambassador in Athens) and Britain's Lord Carrington, the Secretary General of NATO, urged Greece and Turkey to avoid the use of force and offered to act as mediators.
 Both of them met with Özal upon his return to Ankara via London.
+On 27 March, Özal attempted to de-escalate the tension; he spoke to BBC Radio, "There is no reason for tension.
+Turkey will not proceed to explore in the disputed areas, if Greece would not initiate exploration...
+The moment they go out we will also go out...
+The exploration vessel and our warships will remain within our territorial waters."

-Papandreou wanted to hold NATO, and especially the United States, responsible for the Turkish aggressiveness.
-He ordered the suspension of the operation of the NATO communication base in Nea Makri, and he sent the Greek Foreign Minister, Karolos Papoulias, to Bulgaria, a Warsaw Pact member, for consultations with President Zhivkov.
+Papandreou wanted to hold NATO, and especially the United States, responsible for failing to restrain one of their members.
+He ordered the suspension of the operation of the NATO communication base in Nea Makri (a town east of Athens).
+He also sent the Greek foreign minister, Karolos Papoulias, to Bulgaria, a Warsaw Pact member, for consultations with President Todor Zhivkov.

-Diplomatic solution
+Resolution

 In the meantime, Yiannis Boutos, a former minister and friend of Papandreou, learned of the escalating situation during a meeting with Turkish ambassador Akıman.
-Boutos rushed to Papandreou's home to brief Papandreou, who was unaware of the Kapsis–Akıman exchange.
-Acting on the prime minister's behalf, Boutos assured Akıman that Greece's share purchase aimed to stop, not extend, drilling east of Thasos.
+Boutos rushed to Papandreou's home to brief him, who was unaware of the Kapsis–Akıman exchange.
+Acting on the Prime Minister's behalf, Boutos assured Akıman that Greece's share purchase aimed to stop, not extend, drilling east of Thasos.
 Reassured, Akıman confirmed this with Kapsis and informed his government.
 The crisis ended on 28 March 1987, when Özal declared that Turkey would withdraw its vessels as long as Greece refrained from drilling beyond its territorial waters.